FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 Q: Do you plan on making a Windows specific guide?

-A: Maybe if we get lots of requests about it.
+A: Probably if we get some requests for it.

 ### OSC issues?
 (Automation not going to SPAT)